fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 Since we now have the state in the context, you'll need to define a new action type for updating an individual patient's data.

 The Application uses [Semantic UI React](https://react.semantic-ui.com/) for styling, which is quite similar to [React Bootstrap](https://react-bootstrap.github.io/) and [MaterialUI](https://material-ui.com/) that we covered in [part 7](/en/part7/more_about_styles).
-You may also use it for the new components but that is up to you since our main focus now is Typescript.
+You may also use it for the new components but that is up to you since our main focus now is TypeScript.

 The Application also uses [react router](https://reacttraining.com/react-router/web/guides/quick-start) to control which view is visible in the frontend.
 You might want to have a look at [part 7](/en/part7/react_router) if you don't yet have a grasp on how the router works.